IRM-003: Data Protection of University Information

 One type of University record that includes, but is not limited to: grant or contract applications, whether funded or unfunded; grant or contract progress and other reports; laboratory notebooks; notes; correspondence; videos; photographs; X-ray film; slides; biological materials; computer files and printouts; manuscripts and publications; equipment use logs; laboratory procurement records; animal facility records; human and animal subject protocols; consent forms; medical charts; and patient research files.
 In addition, research records include any data, document, computer file, computer diskette, or any other written or non-written account or object that reasonably may be expected to provide evidence or information regarding the proposed, conducted, or reported research that constitutes the subject of an allegation of research misconduct.

-Users must comply with all University policies and standards for the data to which they have been granted the ability to view, copy, generate, transmit, store, download, or otherwise acquire, access, remove, or destroy.
-Users must also meet any additional compliance requirements for data protection stipulated by various governmental, legal, or contractual entities, including, but not limited to, those defined for classified information, International Traffic in Arms Regulations (ITAR) covered data, Payment Card Industry (PCI) regulated data, Health Insurance Portability and Accountability Act (HIPAA) covered data, and Federal Educational Rights and Privacy Act (FERPA) covered data.
+Users must comply with all University policies, standards, and procedures for the data to which they have been granted the ability to view, copy, generate, transmit, store, download, or otherwise acquire, access, remove, or destroy.
+Users must also meet any additional compliance requirements for data protection stipulated by various governmental, legal, or contractual entities, including, but not limited to, those defined for classified information, Controlled Unclassified Information (CUI), International Traffic in Arms Regulations (ITAR) covered data, Payment Card Industry (PCI) regulated data, Health Insurance Portability and Accountability Act (HIPAA) covered data, and Federal Educational Rights and Privacy Act (FERPA) covered data.

-A user must protect any data to which s/he is granted access against unauthorized disclosure and must only use the data for the purpose(s) for which access to the data was granted.
-In this context, disclosure means giving the data to persons not authorized to have access to it.
+A user must protect any data to which they are granted access against unauthorized disclosure and must only use the data for the purpose(s) for which access to the data was granted.
+In this context, disclosure means giving the data to persons not authorized to have access to or view it.
 The University also forbids the use of any data for one's own personal gain or profit, for the personal gain or profit of others, or to satisfy personal curiosity.

 The University expressly forbids the use of data for anything but the conduct of official University business.
-It is the responsibility of the user to:
+It is the responsibility of the data stewards, IT resource owners, IT resource administrators, and users to:

-- verify the correct University data classification (i.e., highly sensitive data, sensitive data, internal use or public data) of any data s/he views, collects, receives, generates, copies, transmits, stores, discloses, or otherwise acquires, accesses, removes, or destroys;
+- verify the correct University data classification (i.e., highly sensitive data, sensitive data, internal use or public data) of any data they view, collect, receive, generate, copy, transmit, store, disclose, or otherwise acquire, access, remove, or destroy;

 - handle such data in compliance with this policy and its associated data protection standards and procedures, including, but not limited to, the University Data Protection Standards (UDPS);